mieweb/docs/content/functions/injury-care/case-management/adding-osha-case.md

 ![](./adding-osha-case.assets/2b100ca3dfc1514a138a0db9f8f06676.png)

-..
-Note:: Selecting Contaminated Sharp as the nature of injury will expand 3 additional fields for you to document.
+Note: Selecting Contaminated Sharp as the nature of injury will expand 3 additional fields for you to document.
 These additional fields of data pull on Sharps Log reports.

 ![](./adding-osha-case.assets/a1b96810a803ddbd581a8f2ad2d694e2.png)